Toshiba warns it may not survive its financial crisis

 Westinghouse's bankruptcy filing has raised questions about what will happen to the storied U.S. company.

-Toshiba says it will have no influence over who buys its majority stake in Westinghouse.
+Toshiba's majority stake in Westinghouse will be sold.
 That will happen under the supervision of the bankruptcy court "and we will not be involved in that," Tsunakawa told reporters last month.

 Westinghouse is already building reactors in China.
 Buying the struggling American company could provide China with technology it needs to become a leading player in nuclear power.